Harry: The Interview: Critical response

 Julie Burchill wrote for The Spectator: "Though Harry talks a lot about 'growth', this was a portrait of a lost young man for whom the getting of wisdom is about as likely as Meghan serving up a Full English (with builder's tea) for breakfast."
 She added that he wanted "to be the hero of his own story, those who oppose him in any way must be painted as villains, for where is the epic 'journey' if everyone involved is simply a well-meaning, flawed human, trying to do their best and sometimes getting it wrong?"
 In a review for The Independent, Sean O'Grady was sympathetic about Harry and his wife Meghan's grievances about the press, but believed they do not "appear to understand how the media works."
 He added: "They seem to think the House of Windsor rules rather than reigns.
 They are wrong in claiming that the rest of the family and the Buckingham Palace staff have ever been in any position to do anything about the media, or indeed, to answer Harry's charge more directly, to control any leaking from various royal households."
-Writing for the same newspaper, Nick Hilton gave the programmme two out of five stars and described it as "Prince Harry's latest primetime moan."
+Writing for the same newspaper, Nick Hilton gave the programme two out of five stars and described it as "Prince Harry's latest primetime moan."
 He added that Bradby does not "leave a boot unlicked...
 It is a level of sycophancy typical of a product that is stage-managed and unchallenging from start to finish."